lastcallsoftware/trackeats/docs/setting-up.md

 7. Upload your public key to the trackeats server There are several ways to do this.
 I'm going to tell you the standard way, even though I haven't actually tried it myself, so again there may be bumps.
-From an Ubunto command prompt, run:
+From an Ubuntu command prompt, run:
     ssh-copy-id alex@trackeats.com
 I have never run this command myself, but I think what it does is, prompt you for your userID and password on the server, then log on, append the contents of your publc key file to ~/.ssh/authorized_keys, and log out.
-This assumes your public key file is in your local ~/.ssh directory and has one of the standard recognixed names.
-If not you have to specify its name with the -i parameter.
+This assumes your public key file is in your local ~/.ssh directory and has one of the standard recognized names.
+If not, you have to specify its name with the -i parameter.

 Assuming this works, you should now be able to log on to the server via: